Title Loans – Why & How to Get One

 If you’re approved for the loan, then you’ll give your car title to the lender and they’ll hold onto it for the length of the loan.
 You’ll still be able to use your car, but if you default or fail to make a payment, they could repossess the car on you.

 Because the approval process is so simple and you get your money fast, title loans are great if you need money immediately.
+Depending on the lender, you can apply in person or online.
+Some lenders also take applications over the phone initially.

 Is a title loan worth it?